dfrome/solar_panel/README.md

 # Solar Panel ROI Study

-A data analysis project exploring the **profitability of solar panels** using real production data, consumption logs, and Copernicus climate datasets.
+A data analysis project exploring the **profitability of solar panels** using real production data, consumption, and Copernicus climate datasets.
 This repository uses Python, Power BI, and regression modeling.

 ---